KCita-rocks/Bio-Scrapping/README.md

 Please cite Bio-Scrapping as follows:

-Araya-Salas, M. and Smith Arias, K. (2021), Bio-Scrapping: an R package
+Araya-Salas, M. and Smith-Arias, K. (2021), Bio-Scrapping: an R package